trussworks/truss-interview/README.md

   field; your CSV parsing will need to take that into account.
 Commas will only be present inside a quoted string.
-* The `FooDuration` and `BarDuration` columns are in HH:MM:SS.MS format (where MS is milliseconds); please convert them to a floating point seconds format.
+* The `FooDuration` and `BarDuration` columns are in HH:MM:SS.MS format (where MS is milliseconds); please convert them to the total number of seconds expressed in floating point format.
+  You should round the result to the nearest thousandth of a second.
 * The `TotalDuration` column is filled with garbage data.
 For each row, please replace the value of `TotalDuration` with the sum of `FooDuration` and `BarDuration`.